- Activity Level: high

 - Registered?: other

-Bullador Breed Profile
+Bullador Dog Breed Information

 The Bullador is a designer mixed breed that is a cross between an English Bulldog and a Labrador Retriever.
 Bulladors tend to be friendly, loving, and playful dogs that make great family pets.